 In all of our travels over the last 32 years, we have been to a doctor four times.
 The first time, Ruth got a bladder infection and it was treated under insurance.
 This was when we were on our honeymoon and we went to a clinic in Ronoake, Virginia.
 Ruth says she remembers that we did have to pay a portion out of pocket and collect back.
 We don't remember the details.

 Then there was the time Ruth cut her hand in South Africa.
 You can read about it here...

 The bill was $91.35.

-And the last doctor visit was to get a blocked ear cleaned out in Puerto Escondid, Mexico.
+And in 2013 a doctor visit to get a blocked ear cleaned out in Puerto Escondid, Mexico.
 Cost? $50.00.

 For fun, I looked up the cost for travel medical insurance for the two weeks we will spend driving through the U.S. next month.
 For two weeks it would cost us $250.

 Now, if we had hundreds of thousands of dollars worth of assets, we'd probably pay the $250 and not think anything of it.
 Drop in the bucket, so to speak.